datwit/flalq/README.md

         pip install -r requirements.txt

-* Or install separately what you need:
+* Or install separately what you need, for example:

         pip install marshmallow_sqlalchemy